-(See also Overview of Vascular Bleeding Disorders Overview of Vascular Bleeding Disorders Bleeding may result from abnormalities in Platelets Coagulation factors Blood vessels Vascular bleeding disorders result from defects in blood vessels, typically causing petechiae, purpura,... read more .)
+(See also Overview of Vascular Bleeding Disorders Overview of Vascular Bleeding Disorders Bleeding may result from abnormalities in Platelets Coagulation factors Blood vessels Vascular bleeding disorders result from defects in blood vessels, typically causing cutaneous or mucosal... read more .)

 Purpura refers to purplish cutaneous or mucosal lesions caused by hemorrhage.
 Small lesions (< 2 mm) are termed petechiae, and large lesions are termed ecchymoses or bruises.